suizokukan/wisteria/ROADMAP.md

 * avant chaque _______ : 1 ligne suffit
 * "str(long)": "abhg12234"*10000, > "str(long)": "abhg12234"*1000

+[DONE] task-295

+Fixed a bug in report.py: A4 and A5 sections are now correctly defined in the STR2REPORTSECTION variable.

+    * Fixed a bug in report.py: A4 and A5 sections are now correctly
+      defined in the STR2REPORTSECTION variable.

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-294

 Updated wisteria/__init__.py thanks to `readmemd2txt --pyinitfile`.